 6 Relation to other ITU-T H.248.x-series Recommendations

-Purpose of this clause is to identify possible relations (or not) to other Recommendations and past work on H.248 profiles.
-An overview and more background information is provided by Appendix IV.
+The purpose of this clause is to identify possible relations (or not) to other Recommendations and past work on H.248 profiles.
+An overview and background information is provided by Appendix IV.
 Below are the two in force H.248 Recommendations with support of RTCP extension reports and an expired work item for additional background information.

 …